Postage in the UK is only £2.99 whatever the size of your order. Please allow 3 - 5 working days for delivery.

-CODE: WGPSAP
+CODE: WGP-ARM-01

 These Warlord Games Amoured Pikemen are great for adding variety to your exsisting pike units and increasing their size, or building a new one entirely from scratch.